Searching for Writings of Scientists (through OU catalogs & databases)

 Identifying Writings of Scientists

-- Reference Works (Encyclopedias & Dictionaries) Use entries in Complete Dictionary of Scientific Biography and other biographical dictionaries to identify the works of a particular individual.
+- Dictionaries & Encyclopedias: Look at entries in Complete Dictionary of Scientific Biography and other biographical, topical, period dictionaries to identify the works of a particular individual.

-- Reference Works (Bibliographies and Guides) Look for bibliographies of a scientist's works compiled by researchers.
+- Bibliographies: Look for bibliographies of a scientist's works compiled by researchers.

 - Professional Society Memoirs: Official biographies published by professional organizations are an excellent source for a scientist's works, for example: Biographical Memoirs of the National Academy of Sciences, or Biographical Memoirs of Fellows of the Royal Society (Note: full access to the latter is available only through OU's catalog, not the Royal Society's website).